 - Disregard the National Do-Not-Call Registry and do not call again requests.
 Plans must comply with federal and state consumer protection laws for telemarketing.
 You can register online for the National Do-Not-Call Registry or by calling from the number you wish to register;

-- Market their plans at educational events, in health care settings or at locations and events where free meals are provided;
+- Market their plans at educational events or in health care settings (except in common areas);

 - Sell you life insurance or other non-health related products at the same appointment.
 This is called cross selling and it is prohibited unless you request the non-health related product information;